‘Biggest in history’ breach has lessons for UK businesses

 The immediate warning from Equifax story is that every business that hasn’t already done so should audit exactly where its data currently resides, and take immediate, appropriate steps to ensure compliance (Vohkus can point you in the right direction for help if you need it).

 If you’re setting up new off-premises services in the cloud, it’s even more essential that you make sure your data is physically located in the UK.
 For public cloud, that means looking at options like Azure.
 For private, shared or hybrid solutions it means being certain your data is held in the UK for both live systems and backups.
-That’s exactly the kind of fundamental principle that led us to establish Meggha as a UK provider of cloud services in the first place.
+That’s exactly the kind of fundamental principle that led us to become an UK provider of cloud services in the first place.

 There’s likely to be plenty of fallout from the Equifax revelations to come.
 But for the moment the story acts as a wake up call to all of us to make sure our data is absolutely, certainly, in the right place.